 - Cost friendly.

 This method is the best suitable and preferred method if you are new to composting.
 This method does not include a lot of hassle and is easy to carry out.
-This method includes composting which done in an aerated environment with the help of environment.
+This method includes composting which done in an aerated environment with the help of the environment.
 Pot composting requires three pots stacked one upon the other and it includes following steps:

 - Collect all your waste in different containers, like collect the wet waste including fruit and vegetable peels, leftover foods, tea bags in one container and in the other collect dry waste including paper, plastic etc.